Anku5hk/Programmers_guide_to_Python/book.md

   # same thing with my_var2 doesn't work (comment below line to execute the program further)
   print(my_var2) # UnboundLocalError
   # Its because in Python you don't declare the variable's scope
-  # Python tries to figure out the scope by watching if a variable has some assignment in a function
+  # Python tries to figure out the scope of a variable by watching if it has some assignment in this scope
-  # if it does that variable is considered a local variable, my_var2 has assignment below so its a local
+  # if it does that variable is considered a local variable (even if same named global variable is present)
-  # variable which we can't access before assignment
+  # here my_var2 has assignment in below lines so its a local variable which we can't access before assignment
+  # if you remove the assignment of my_var2 it will be considered global and you can access it like my_var3

   my_var1 = 30 # modifying for global scope
   my_var2 = 40 # modifying only for local scope